vain/katriawm/doc/DOCUMENTATION.md

 This property can be read by external tools in order to draw a pager or a bar.
 This can be done using a shell script and the `xprop` utility.

-As an example, there is a script that reads this property and produces output suitable to be fed into [lemonbar].
+As an example, there is a tool that reads this property and produces output suitable to be fed into [lemonbar].
 See also [`LEMONBAR.md`][lbdoc].